ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ## GitHub Desktop

-GitHub Desktop is a program that allows you to easily using Git and GitHub for saving changes to a project.
-It is not the only way to do so, but the most straight-forward to start out with.
+GitHub Desktop is a program that allows you to easily use Git and GitHub for saving changes to a project.
+It is not the only way to do so, but the most straightforward to start with.

 ### Install GitHub Desktop